RohanSkaria/ChordZap/README.md

 # Iter2:

+## Implemented:
-## Implemented: music detection based on real-time audio using ACRloud's music recognition API.
+- Music detection based on real-time audio using ACRloud's music recognition API.
 - In this iteration, I focused on integrating the audio recognition api.
 This then has a fallback to the mock page until the scraper is implemented.
 Listen page now has a period of time to listen to a song, request from the api, and displays whether analysis was successful in the console.
 Switched to axios for form-data package for multipart requests.

 ## ToDo: